radiant-rstats/radiant.data/vignettes/pkgdown/_transform.Rmd

 2. As number: convert a variable to type numeric
 3. As integer: convert a variable to type integer
 4. As character: convert a variable to type character (i.e., strings)
+4. As times series: convert a variable to type ts
 5. As date (mdy): convert a variable to a date if the dates are structured as month-day-year
 6. As date (dmy): convert a variable to a date if the dates are structured as day-month-year
 7. As date (ymd): convert a variable to a date if the dates are structured as year-month-day